Ezekiel-Falk/Mobile-Web-Application-Development/a3/README.md

 *Sub-Heading:*

-1. Screenshots user interface
+1. Screenshots user interface and ERD
 2. Java Skillsets
-3. Git commands

 #### README.md file should include the following items:

-* Screenshots of first user interface
-* Screenshots of second user interface
-* Screenshots of running java Even or Odd
+* Screenshot of ERD;
-* Screenshots of running java Largest Number
+* Screenshot of running applications opening user interface;
-* Screenshots of running java Arrays And Loops
+* Screenshot of running applications processing user input;
+* Screenshots of 10 records for each table use (select * from each table)
+* Links to the following files:
+    * a3.mwb
+    * a3.sql

 Screenshots